Table of Contents

 Low APGAR score reasons

-Common causes for a low APGAR score are as follows:
+Common causes for a low APGAR score are:

 Medical aid for low APGAR score babies

 Low APGAR score babies need the following help:

 - Clearing out the airway to assist in breathing;

 - Placing the newborn in the infant incubator;

 - Physical stimulation for a healthy heart beating rate.